AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/acc-technical-recommendations.md

 ## Feedback loop {#feedback-loop-acc}

 A feedback loop works by declaring at the ISP level a given email address for a range of IP addresses used for sending messages.
 The ISP will send to this mailbox, in a similar way as what is done for bounce messages, those messages that are reported by recipients as spam.
 The platform should be configured to block future deliveries to users who have complained.
 It is important to no longer contact them even if they did not use the proper opt-out link.
-It is on the basis of these complaints that an ISP will add an IP address to its denylist.
+It is based on these complaints that an ISP will add an IP address to its denylist.
 Depending on the ISP, a complaint rate of around 1% will result in blocking an IP address.

 A standard is currently being drawn up to define the format of feedback loop messages: the [Abuse Feedback Reporting Format (ARF)](https://tools.ietf.org/html/rfc6650).